UMainedynamics/SeidarT_Legacy/docsrc/getting_started.rst

     electromagnetic and seismic runs.
 Here, we identify what each line means and which to edit.
     All lines with # are comments.
 Bold text indicates a line the user should edit.

-.. list-table:: .prj File values
+.. list-table:: Table: .prj File lines and their meanings
     :widths: 20 80
     :header-rows: 1

-    * - Value
+    * - Line
       - Description
     * - ``I,fill2.png``
       - The image file associated with this *.prj* file.